weyderfs/pwpush-k8s/README.md

 # Disclaimer

-> In this deploy method Pwpush run in a ephemeral mode.
-Without store data.
+> In this deploy method Pwpush run in a ephemeral mode, without store data.
 > So what's means?
 If for any purpose the Pod of the Pwpush die/killed, any sensitive data in a valid time will be lost.

 # Installation